ga4gh/tool-registry-service-schemas/README.md

 * Interrogate the language versions of these workflows
 * Get specific versions of workflows and tools, potentially with immutable versions with checksums on their files
 * ID: globally unique across systems and also identifies the system that it came from (ex: 123456323@agora.broadinstitute.org )
+* Refer to our [data model](https://ga4gh.github.io/tool-registry-service-schemas/DataModel/) for information on how to define TRS URIs if desired
+* provides more structure than a simple un-formatted list of tools but it is also a standard for registries to implement as opposed to a registry implementation itself

 Outstanding questions: